lwjohnst86/analyzing-cohorts-course/chapter1.md

 - Incorrect.
 The data are collected and analyzed at only one time point, therefore there is no time component.

 ---
-## Introduction to the datasets and exploring them
+## Cohort types and introducing the dataset

 ```yaml
 type: VideoExercise